IrenejMarc/dpq/README.md

 import dpq.attributes;
 import dpq.result;

-struct UserData
+// By default, relation and type names will be snake_cased, resulting in a "user_data" type in this case struct UserData
 {
-	string firstName;
+    // The same snake_casing rules apply to attribute names string firstName;
 	string lastName;
 }

-// A relation's name can be specified with the @relation attribute
+// A relation's name can be specified with the @relation attribute, overriding the default
 @relation("users")
 struct User
 {
-	// serial is 4B in size, use serial8 with longs (@serial == @type("SERIAL"))
+	// serial is 4B in size, use serial8 with longs (@serial <=> @type("SERIAL"))
 	@serial @PK int id;

 	// @uniqueIndex will create an unique index, @index non-unique
 	@uniqueIndex string username;
 	@index int posts;

-	// Struct inside structs can be used, they will be created as a type UserData userData;
+	// Structs inside structs can be used, they will be created as a type,
+	// @embed must be used for structs that will be embedded
+	@embed UserData userData;

-	// ubyte[] will get store as BYTEA
+	// ubyte[] will get stored as BYTEA
 	// Attribute/column names can be specified using the @attribute UDA (@attr is an alias for it)
-	@attr("passwordHash") ubyte[] password;
+	@attr("password_hash") ubyte[] password;

 	// Private properties will be ignored, same for @ignore private int _secret;

 	// A getter-setter pair will get (de-)serialised too.
 	@property int secret()
 	{
 		return _secret;